-A Google search gives many links for post-doc positions.
-However, remember, not all postdoc position may get advertised.
-For instance, Nature and Science job portals are a good start and international websites; so are any job list-servers particular to your field (e.g. for ecology).
+A Google search gives many links for postdoctoral positions.
+Several websites advertise postdoctoral openings across universities worldwide.
+However, remember that not all postdoctoral positions may get advertised.
+Nature and Science job portals are great starting points; so are many jobs websites specific to your field.

-Other websites posting postdoc positions include the following:
+Other websites posting postdoctoral positions include the following:

 - Based in Europe, https://www.eurosciencejobs.com